 Powerful stuff!
 Case solved…right?

 Not so fast!
 Let’s go back to a portion of the definition that states, “…protected and enforced by law.”
 And here is the rub!!
-For example, if we look at Mexico and the U.S. whose, similarities are many, such as we are both liberal democracies.
-We are both world economic powers (U.S. #1 & Mexico #15).
-We share a common border and are one of the top trading partners worldwide (over $480B) …lots in common!!
+For example, if we look at Mexico and the U.S. whose, similarities are many, such as we are both liberal democracies and world economic powers (U.S. #1 & Mexico #15).
+In addition, we share a common border and are one of the top trading partners worldwide (over $480B)…lots in common!!
 Yet, as far as human rights, we are as different as snowflakes.
 Why?
 There are two key differences.
 The first difference is “governed space.”
 Within Mexico, there are large areas of land that are considered ungoverned or in the hands of drug cartels and/or criminal elements.
 These areas are ruled by lawlessness, corruption, and crime resulting in egregious human rights violations (more on governance and human rights later).
 The other key difference is the “rule of law,” specifically prosecution rates and unpunished crimes.
 According to the World Justice Project which measures the adherence to the Rule of Law, Mexico ranks 92nd out of 113 countries while the U.S ranks 19th.
-In addition, prosecution rates in the U.S. range from 80%-85% while in Mexico they are less than 5%.
+Also, prosecution rates in the U.S. range from 80%-85% while in Mexico they are less than 5%.

 Why is this important?

 Here’s why.
 Each difference measures the contrast between two functioning world powers and their ability, or not, to control human rights violations.
 To better explain the distinction, let’s take prosecution rates.
-In their purest sense, they should measure an ability of a country to follow through with its adherence to the rule of law.
+In their purest form, they should measure the ability of a country to follow through with its adherence to the rule of law.
 If criminals are not getting prosecuted, then they remain on the streets as criminals.
-Weak enforcement mechanisms and little to no deterrence will result in an overall lack of confidence within the system and an order of effect of disorder, and governing failure…the result is that people suffer, and human rights are violated.
-Further, and to my point, according to the Human Rights Index, Mexico is at “extreme risk” of human rights violations while the U.S. is between medium and low risk.
+Weak enforcement mechanisms and little to no deterrence will result in an overall lack of confidence within the system and an order of effect of disorder and governing failure…the result is that people suffer, and human rights are violated.
+Further to my point, according to the Human Rights Index, Mexico is at “extreme risk” of human rights violations while the U.S. is between medium and low risk.

 How can a functioning liberal democracy such as Mexico have such issues with human rights?
-The point here is that even though a country is a functioning government and a world economic power, that has everything in place to protect their citizen’s, it still fails in protecting human rights.
+How can a country that possesses a functioning government and is an established economic power fail in protecting human rights?

 To sum it up, if governance is in question and the rule of law is not practiced, a citizen’s protections are only worth the piece of paper the government’s constitution is written on.